-The demand for detailed information has increased significantly.
-Rapid changes in the business and consumer perspectives necessitate advanced analytics to understand our consumers and translate that into economic terms.
-The fintech and gig economy have changed the dynamics in our industry, making flexible infrastructure and constant data refreshment essential.
-Platforms/Technology organizations were the least likely to state talent acquisition and retention as a factor most challenging for financial stability at 28% compared with the global average of 36%.
-However, they were much more likely to select operational efficiencies as a challenge at 49% compared to the global average of 36% Platforms/Technology organizations were much more likely to select integration issues with existing systems as an obstacle to using financial data and analytics to make strategic decisions with 46% selecting it as a challenge compared to 34% globally.
-13% of Platforms/Technology organizations state Al is extensively integrated into various financial processes, the lowest of the six industries surveyed.
-However, 54% stated AI is used in some areas of finance, putting them in the middle of the pack on average when it comes to

-Platforms/Technology companies were ahead of the global average when it comes to concerns about data privacy and security as a barrier to AI adoption.
-44% stated it was a main barrier compared with 35% of global respondents Platforms/Technology organizations ranked fifth out of six industries when it comes to data readiness.
-Only 10% stated they had access to real time finance data, a bit lower than the 47% of Platforms/Technology respondents gave the highest ranking possible to indicate they would like to achieve Data processed in real time.
-This was significantly higher than the global Industry: Manufacturing Using relevant responses, we've calculated where Manufacturers stacked up against other surveyed industries
+1) Efficiency 2) Better accuracy 3) Advanced data insights Average tech project time to value: 3-4 years Self-reporting availability: Majority reporting available as self-service Time to complete period end close: 1-5 days Data processing frequency: Weekly Challenges Platforms/Technology organizations were the least likely to state talent acquisition and retention as a factor most challenging for financial stability at 28% compared with the global average of 36%.
+However, they were much more likely to select operational efficiencies as a challenge at 49% compared to the global average of 36%.
+Platforms/Technology organizations were much more likely to select integration issues with existing systems as an obstacle to using financial data and analytics to make strategic decisions with 46% selecting it as a challenge compared to 34% globally.
+Al and technology Only 13% of Platforms/Technology organizations state AI is extensively integrated into various financial processes, the lowest of the six industries surveyed.
+However, 54% stated AI is used in some areas of finance, putting them in the middle of the pack on average when it comes to Al use.
+Platforms/Technology companies were ahead of the global average when it comes to concerns about data privacy and security as a barrier to Al adoption.
+44% stated it was a main barrier compared with 35% of global respondents.
+Priorities Platforms/Technology organizations ranked fifth out of six industries when it comes to data readiness.
+Only 10% stated they had access to real-time finance data, a bit lower than the global average of 13%.
+47% of Platforms/Technology respondents gave the highest ranking possible to indicate they would like to achieve data processed in real time.
+This was significantly higher than the global average of 36%.